Hawaii Wage Garnishment Laws

 Moved Between Islands

-A relocation to another Hawaiian island often comes with a new job and a new payroll record entirely.
+A move to another Hawaiian island usually means a new payroll, and HRS 652-5 needs a fresh filing on that new employer.

 Seasonal or Gig Work